Learning how to can your food is a great skill. This complete tutorial will walk you through easy canning, step by step.

 Pressure canning is done in a special pot that is made specifically for canning.
 A pressure canning pot is used for low acid foods (above pH 4.6).
 It has the ability to heat the foods in the jar to 240°F, rather the the 212°F that the water bath gets to.

 **IMPORTANT** DO NOT mistake your Instant Pot pressure cooker for a pressure canner!
 They are two different tools!

 Foods that are better to pressure can

-- pumpkin, beets, beans, squash or other low acid vegetables.
+- pumpkin, beets, beans, squash, potatoes or other low acid vegetables.

-Pressure canning is not any more difficult that water bath but does require the purchase of the special pot.
+Pressure canning is not any more difficult than water bath but does require the purchase of the special pot.